 Kitchen tools you’ll need for this recipe:

-This post was originally shared in 2012 and updated with text in 2019.
-Photos are still original to 2012.
+This post was originally shared in 2012, updated with text in 2019.
+Photos and text were updated again in September 2020.